texmacs/tm-forge/miscellanea/co-authors_changes_and_comments/README.md

 As said above, this package is hacked onto existing features.
 This means for instance that the komment tag appears as a variant of the version-* tags, which is nonsense (but not overly annoying).

-Also this code is clearly not polished, final product, and it may not fulfill your neesd or expectations.
+Also this code is clearly not a polished, final product, and it may not fulfill your needs or expectations.
 There are some display quirks, for instance when a comment is inserted in the caption of a big figure (making it hard to read and edit).
 This could probably be improved.